Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 Collecting the above results, the nuclear cross section can be finally written in the form

 with

-The above equations show that, within the IA scheme, the electron-nucleus cross section can be obtained folding the cross sections of the processes involving individual nucleons---which can be, at least in principle, measured using proton and deuteron targets---with the energy and momentum distribution of the participating nucleon provided by the spectral function.
+Equation \eqref{sigma1}, first derived by the authors of Ref.~\cite{Dieperink76}, has been widely used in the course of four decades.
+It shows that, within the IA scheme, the electron-nucleus cross section can be obtained folding the cross sections of the processes involving individual nucleons\textemdash which can be, at least in principle, measured using proton and deuteron targets\textemdash with the energy and momentum distribution of the participating nucleon, described by the spectral function.

-Note that within the factorisation scheme, the effect of Pauli blocking on the phase space available to the struck nucleon in the final state--which becomes vanishingly small in the limit of large momentum transfer---is disregarded altogether.
-However, it can be taken into account through the replacement \cite{Benhar05}
+Note that in Eq.\eqref{sigma1} the effect of Pauli blocking on the phase space available to the struck nucleon in the final state\textemdash which becomes vanishingly small in the limit of large momentum transfer\textemdash is disregarded altogether.
+A simple and reasonable procedure to take it into account is based on the replacement

-where $\theta(x)$ is the Heaviside step function and ${\bar k}_F$ is an average nuclear Fermi momentum, derived within the local Fermi gas model \cite{Ankowski2013}.
+where $\theta(x)$ is the Heaviside step function and ${\bar k}_F$ is an average nuclear Fermi momentum, derived within the local Fermi gas model \cite{Benhar05,Ankowski2013}.